A Primer on Euthanasia and Assisted Suicide

 QUESTION: In what countries is euthanasia legal?

 ANSWER: Euthanasia is illegal in the United States.
-As of 2019, assisted suicide is legal in these U.S. jurisdictions: California, Colorado, Hawaii, Maine, New Jersey, Oregon, Vermont, Washington, and the District of Columbia.
-(Montana does not have a law on the books, but a Supreme Court ruling in 2009 essentially allows for it).
-In August 2015 the New Mexico Court of Appeals struck down a lower-court ruling establishing physician-assisted suicide.
-The case is now under appeal at the New Mexico Supreme Court.
-Assisted suicide is also legal in Albania and Luxembourg.
+As of 2021, assisted suicide is legal in these U.S. jurisdictions: California, Colorado, Hawaii, Maine, New Jersey, New Mexico, Oregon, Vermont, Washington, and the District of Columbia.
+(Montana does not have a law on the books, but the 2009 Supreme Court ruling in Baxter v.
+Montana essentially allows for it).

 Switzerland does not punish doctors who perform euthanasia.
 In addition, Swiss law does not consider assisting suicide as complicity in a crime.
 Swiss law instead allows private suicide facilitation, and as a result, Switzerland has become a destination for “suicide tourism.”